 8.04 The Partners shall hold regular quarterly meetings on the 3rd Tuesday during the months of January, April, July, and October at 1:00 p.m. at the principle office of the Partnership.
 In the event such Tuesday falls on a declared Holiday, such meeting will take place the next following business day.
-In addition fifty-one percent (51%) in Interest, not in numbers, of the Partners may call a special meeting to be held at any time after the giving of twenty (20) days' notice to all of the Partners.
-Any Partner may waive notice of or attendance at any meeting of the Partners, may attend by telephone or any other electronic communication device, or may execute a signed written consent to representation by another Partner or 'representative.
-At the meeting, Partners WILL REVIEW THE ENGACEMENT WITH THE PARTNERSHIP OF ANY BROKER OR BROKERS AND 'shall transact keep regular minutes of all the proceedings. the minutes shall be placed in the minute book of the Partnership.
+In addition fifty-one percent (51%) in interest, not in numbers, of the Partners may call a special meeting to be held at any time after the giving of twenty (20) days' notice to all of the Partners.
+Any Partner may waive notice of or attendance at any meeting of the Partners, may attend by telephone or any other electronic communication device, or may execute a signed written consent to representation by another Partner or representative.
+At the meeting, Partners WILL REVIEW THE ENGACEMENT WITH THE PARTNERSHIP OF ANY BROKER OR BROKERS AND 'shall transact any business that may properly be brought before the meeting, the Partners shall designate someone to keep regular minutes of all the proceedings. the minutes shall be placed in the minute book of the Partnership.